A Tangled Tale: Summary of Knots and solutions

 Knot II, Eligible Apartments.
 Professor Balbus, named after a hero with "anecdotes whose vagueness in detail was more than compensated by their sensational brilliance", is given a problem by students.
-The number of guests for a party is described in puzzling terms.
-He in turn creates a mathematical problem for them: two answers are required of readers.
+The number of guests for a party is described in puzzling genealogical terms.
+He in turn creates a mathematical problem for them (about apartments which they rent during their trip).
+Two answers are required of readers.